 What is the largest carbon source?

-Before the industrial revolution, the ocean was the largest carbon source.
-Unfortunately, it’s the largest carbon reservoir today.
-On the other hand, burning fossil fuels for transportation, heat, and electricity is the largest carbon source.
-In other words, the best way to protect the ocean today is to stop burning fossil fuels and adopt eco-friendly power sources.
+Before the Industrial Revolution, the ocean was the largest carbon source.
+Today, burning fossil fuels for transportation, heat and electricity is the largest carbon source.
+The best way to protect the ocean is to stop burning fossil fuels and adopt environmentally sustainable power sources.

-What are the major problems associated with the ocean absorbing so much carbon dioxide?
+What happens when the ocean absorbs too much carbon dioxide?